arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

 <strong>Twitter</strong> shut its office in Brussels, sparking fears among EU officials that the social-media platform will not follow EU rules on [<strong>moderating online speech</strong>](https://www.economist.com/business/2022/04/30/free-speech-idealism-will-clash-with-laws-and-reality), as the fallout from Elon Musk’s takeover continues.
-Before he bought Twitter Mr Musk suggested he wanted to [reduce](https://www.economist.com/leaders/2022/04/30/elon-musk-wants-to-re-engineer-the-public-square) its moderation rules in order to create a digital “public sphere” that enshrines free-speech.
+Before he bought Twitter Mr Musk suggested he wanted to [reduce](https://www.economist.com/leaders/2022/04/30/elon-musk-wants-to-re-engineer-the-public-square) its moderation rules in order to create a digital “public sphere” that enshrines free speech.

 The judge presiding over <strong>Brazil’s </strong>electoral court slapped down a [legal challenge](https://www.economist.com/the-americas/2022/11/23/jair-bolsonaros-challenge-to-brazils-election-was-rejected) filed by Jair Bolsonaro against the outcome of [the election that unseated him](https://www.economist.com/films/2022/10/31/lula-wins-the-brazilian-election) as president.
 On Wednesday, just a day after the challenge was filed, the judge affirmed the victory of Luiz Inácio Lula da Silva and for good measure imposed a $4.3m fine on Mr Bolsonaro’s side, for litigating in bad faith.